syseleven/grav-docs-metakube/pages/03.Tutorials/22.read-write-many-volumes/default.en.md

 ## Deploy an application

-After the NFS server and the new StorageClass are ready, we can now deploy an application that uses this StorageClass to create a ReadWriteMany volume.
+After the NFS server and the new StorageClass are ready, you can deploy an application that uses this StorageClass to create a ReadWriteMany volume.

 For easy cleanups we create a new namespace for our tutorial: